nicolevanderhoeven/kardinal/README.md

   - Manual: Check that the Markdown file path is correct and the application user has read permissions
 - **No columns displayed**: Verify the Markdown file uses `##` for column headers and `- [ ]` for cards
 - **Traefik not routing**:
+  - Check that the file-based config exists: `cat /srv/traefik/dynamic/kardinal.yml`
-  - Docker: Check that the container is on the Traefik network and labels are correct.
-View logs: `docker logs kardinal`
+  - Verify the kardinal container is on the traefik network: `docker network inspect traefik | grep kardinal`
-  - Manual: Check Traefik logs and ensure the service is running on port 5000
+  - Check Traefik logs: `docker logs traefik | grep -i kardinal`
+  - Verify the container is running: `docker logs kardinal`
 - **Container won't start**: Check Docker logs: `docker logs kardinal` or `docker-compose logs`
 - **Network issues**: Ensure the `traefik` network exists: `docker network ls | grep traefik`.
 If it doesn't exist, create it: `docker network create traefik`.
-Then update your Traefik container to use this network.
+Both Traefik and kardinal containers must be on this network.
+- **Docker API version errors**: These are expected and harmless - the Docker provider is disabled.
+Traefik uses file-based configuration instead.

 ## License